luizfzs/freesewing/markdown/org/docs/designs/carlton/instructions/en.md

 ##### Front Shoulder

 - Trace off of **Front** part.
-- Draw a curve from shoulder to bottom of armhole.
+- Draw a curve from shoulder to bottom of armhole. // todo add an image showing how the curve should look like
 - Cut along this curve and discard the lower part.
 - The upper piece is now the **Front Shoulder** part.